Israel reportedly considering using private American company to distribute aid in Gaza

 Pilot plan could begin in Jabaliya at the end of IDF operation

-A Pilot plan could start in Jabaliya after the IDF operation ends.
+A pilot plan could start in Jabaliya after the IDF operation ends.
 Israel's defense establishment has been in contact with the U.S.-based security firm Orbis to discuss a pilot program for distributing aid in the northern Gaza Strip, Ynet News reported on Tuesday.
 This comes amid ongoing issues with the looting of aid trucks in the region.

 Over the last few days, several incidents of looting have been reported by UN agencies working in Gaza.
 UNRWA Senior Emergency Officer Louise Wateridge told Reuters that 98 of 109 aid trucks were raided on Saturday.